 Additional Guidelines for Delegation Travel

-- All travel and insurance to be arranged by the Travel Coordinator.
+- All travel to be arranged by the Travel Coordinator.
 Families may not book their own delegation flights en route to or from a CISV program.

 - Must be booked on the same ticket so part of the group does not get bumped.